 The 7 habits of highly effective people by Stephen R. Covey

-Simon Sinek advises people on how to inspire employees in different kind of enterprises from small businesses to corporations like Microsoft, from Hollywood to the Pentagon.
+Simon Sinek advises people on how to inspire employees in different kinds of enterprises, from small businesses to corporations like Microsoft, from Hollywood to the Pentagon.
 In this book, he explains why some people and organizations are more innovative and more profitable than others, and why it is so important to start with “Why”.

-Forbytes have plenty of experienced and motivated professionals that are ready to lend a hand should your business need a little bit of assistance.
-Regardless if what you need is a team with better self-motivation in the workplace or simply skilled software developers, do not hesitate to contact us.
+Forbytes has plenty of experienced and motivated professionals who are ready to lend a hand should your business need a bit of assistance.
+Regardless if what you require is a team with better self-motivation in the workplace or simply skilled software developers, do not hesitate to contact us.
 We are happy to help!